 All these elements should be part of a buyer persona.
 You will likely have more than one, so as you begin to plan out your topics, make sure that each one relates to one of your personas.

-3. Outline Your Parameters
+6. Outline Your Content Creation Parameters

 The parameters of content marketing involve big themes and details.
 These parameters provide every person in the content team full visibility.
 They also ensure consistency.
 Here are some of the areas you should identify.